Can You Avoid Your Domestic Violence Case in Los Angeles Being Filed Against You?

-This is a new unique concept to a lot of people when they get arrested for a domestic violence case.
-A lot of them think they've already been charged, when in reality, they have not been charged.
+This is a new, unique concept for a lot of people when they get arrested for a domestic violence case.
+Many of them think they've already been charged when they have not.

-All they've been arrested.
-They've been booked by the police, processed, fingerprinted, typically bail can range from $50,000.00 to $20,000.00 and especially with the Coronavirus going on, a bail can be zero.
+All of them've been arrested.
+They've been booked by the police, processed, and fingerprinted; typically, bail can range from $50,000.00 to $20,000.00, and especially with the Coronavirus going on, bail can be zero.

-Although domestic violence is one area that they're typically going to put some sort of a bail because they want to feel like they're doing everything they can to protect the victim in a domestic violence situation in Los Angeles.
+Domestic violence is one area where they're typically going to put some sort of bail because they want to feel like they're doing everything they can to protect the victim in a domestic violence situation in Los Angeles.

 Prosecutors File Domestic Violence Charges

 So, the question is, who files these cases?
 The answer, very simply, is prosecutors.
-So, the police do not have the ability to file a criminal case.
+So the police cannot file a criminal case.
 They can arrest somebody.
-They can send them into court.
+They can send them to court.
 They can investigate the case.

-They can talk to witnesses and then they provide the information to the prosecutors in LA county, and they're the ones that make the final decision.
-There's a couple of different prosecuting agencies that typically deal with these domestic violence cases in deciding whether to file them.
+They can talk to witnesses, and then they provide the information to the prosecutors in LA County, who make the final decision.
+There are a couple of different prosecuting agencies that typically deal with these domestic violence cases in deciding whether to file them.

-That's why the query in the beginning, can you avoid getting your case filed is a valid one, because sometimes we can avoid a criminal filing in a domestic violence case.
+That's why the query in the beginning, can you avoid getting your case filed is valid because sometimes we can prevent a criminal filing in a domestic violence case.
 It depends, of course, on a host of factors:

 - whether you have a criminal record,